mfroeling/QMRITools-website/pages/seg_seg.md

   - image_id: 'upper'
     image_name: 'upper-demo.gif'
     image_title: 'Example of data augmentation used for training the upper leg segmentation UNET.'
     image_alt: 'Example of data augmentation used for training the upper leg segmentation UNET.'
+  - image_id: 'augmentation'
+    image_name: 'augment.png'
+    image_title: 'Example of data augmentation used for training the upper and lower leg segmentation UNET.'
+    image_alt: 'Example of data augmentation used for training the upper and lower leg segmentation UNET.'
   - image_id: 'lower'
     image_name: 'lower-demo.gif'
     image_title: 'Example of data augmentation used for training the lower leg segmentation UNET.'